My Bedroom Renovation

 I then needed to work out how many strips (boards) I would need.
 To do this you need to measure the length and height of your walls.
 My walls are 4m long and 2.5 m high from the skirting board to the coving.
 With a 10cm/100mm strip running along the bottom I was going to need two strips of 1.2m high to reach the top (2.5-10=2.4 divided by 1.2).
 I decided to have 8 vertical strips (16 pieces if you count the doubling to reach the height) and I then needed to work out how many strips I needed to go between the verticals.

 To do this you take 4m and take away 80 (8 panels at 10cm/100mm wide) which left 3.2 mtrs.
 I have 7 spaces so the gaps between each vertical are 45.7cm or 457mm (3.2 divided by 7).
 I wanted to have two horizontal widths plus the top piece so three in total, plus a piece running right along the bottom.
-Therefore I needed 4m for the piece running along the bottom divided by 1.2 (the length of the MDF board) which is 3.3 strips plus 21 (7 (number of gaps) times 3 horizontal panels) pieces.
+Therefore, I needed 4m for the piece running along the bottom divided by 1.2 (the length of the MDF board) which is 3.3 strips plus 21 (7 (number of gaps) times 3 horizontal panels) pieces.
 I was only going to get 2 horizontal pieces out of each strip 1200/457 with wastage so I needed 11 strips.

-In total I needed 16 pieces to do the verticals, 11 pieces to do the horizontals and 4 pieces to do the bottom strips, a total of 31 pieces of MDF Board at 100mm wide and 1220 high.
-As I could get 6 strips per board I needed 6 boards to make this panelled wall, which gave me a few spare in case I made a mistake.
+In total, I needed 16 pieces to do the verticals, 11 pieces to do the horizontals and 4 pieces to do the bottom strips, a total of 31 pieces of MDF Board at 100mm wide and 1220 high.
+As I could get 6 strips per board I needed 6 boards to make this panelled wall, which gave me a few spares in case I made a mistake.
 At £9 per board this entire panelled wall cost just £54 in MDF.
 A real bargain if you want to do it yourself.

 And then I had to face the horror in the B&Q man's face when I rocked up and asked him to cut me 31 strips of MDF.
-At first he told me he couldn't do it, it was too much but he must have felt sorry for me as he relented and I got my 31 strips.
+At first, he told me he couldn't do it, it was too much but he must have felt sorry for me as he relented and I got my 31 strips.

 It was then time for the fun part, panelling the wall.
 With the sound of my husband's warning about not losing my fingers.
 I set about hammering and sawing pieces on to the wall, as you can see above.
 The circular saw was a little scary but I soon got the hang of it and the wall was completed in an afternoon, no time at all.
 To fix the panels to the wall you need to apply adhesive to one side of the board, stick it to the wall, checking with a spirit level that it is straight, and then hammer in some panel pins to secure, while the adhesive dries.